-I am a Louisville, Kentucky native who got my start in opera when my second grade teacher knew both that the Kentucky Opera needed a kid for an upcoming production and that she had a student who could use an outlet for some performative energy.
+Hi and welcome!
+I'm Jillian, a Louisville, Kentucky native who got my start onstage when my second grade teacher realized that the Kentucky Opera needed an outgoing kid for a production and that she had a student who could use an outlet for some performative energy.

 After that first taste onstage, I was hooked.
-I received my bachelor’s degree in Classical Voice from Belmont University, I went to Oklahoma City University to study for my Masters in Musical Theatre.
-It was a perfect fit.
+I received my bachelor’s degree in Classical Voice from Belmont University & went on to Oklahoma City University to study for my Masters in Musical Theatre, which was a perfect fit.

-In grad school, I met my husband Michael Schafer - an operatic tenor and pure joy in human form.
+In grad school, I met Michael Schafer - a classical tenor and pure joy in human form.
 A year into our relationship, he found a sore on his tongue that was diagnosed as cancer.
-On May 29th, 2015 we got married and 11 days later, he passed away 11 days after our wedding, only 8 months after his initial diagnosis.
+On May 29th, 2015 we got married and 11 days later, he passed away only 8 months after his initial diagnosis.

-Until then, I had thought I was an upbeat person with few dark feelings.
-In the deep grief of Michael’s death, I took my first Meisner class and it opened up my world.
-Meisner helped me break through the defenses of faux brightness and laughter and find acceptance for all facets of myself - light and dark.
+Until then, I had always considered myself an upbeat person who was primarily strong at comedic acting.
+In the wake of Michael’s death, however, I took my first Meisner class and it upended up my emotional world.
+Meisner helped me to break through the defenses of faux brightness and laughter to find acceptance for all facets of myself - light and dark.